 Instructions

-- Use a meat mallet to tenderize and flatten the flank steak.
+- Use a meat mallet to tenderize and flatten the 2 pound flank steak.
 The thinner the steak, the easier it will be to roll, but you also want to avoid making holes.
 Instructions on how to butterfly your roast are in the note section.
 You can also ask the butcher to do this for you.

 - Preheat the oven to 375°F. Coat the bottom of a 9×13 inch glass baking dish with cooking spray.
 Set aside.